TileDB-Inc/TileDB-CF-Py/documentation/netcdf-engine.md

 * **Dimensions**: A dimension is a name-size pair that describes an axis of a multi-dimension array.
 The size of the dimension may be "unlimited" (allowed to grow).
 The NetCDF dimension is roughly ananlogous to a TileDB dimension in a dense TileDB array.

 * **Variables**: A variable is a multi-dimensional array with a NetCDF dimension associated to each axis of the array.
 The size of the dimensions must match the shape of the multi-dimensional array.
-A NetCDF variable is roughly equivalent to a TileDB attribute in a sparse or dense TileDB array or a TileDB dimension in a sparse TileDB array.
+A NetCDF variable is roughly equivalent to either a TileDB attribute in a sparse or dense TileDB array or a TileDB dimension in a sparse TileDB array.

 * **Attribute**: An attribute is a key-value pair that is associated with either a group or variable.
 Attributes are used to store (typically small) metadata.
 NetCDF attributes are roughly equivalent to TileDB metadata.